centrifuge/documentation/docs/learn/getting-started/index.md

 ## NFTs - the link to traditional finance

-Unlike fungible tokens, such as bitcoin, ethereum, or dot, NFTs such as XYZ, YXZ or ZYX are non-fungible (“unique”).
+Unlike fungible tokens, such as bitcoin, ethereum, or dot, NFTs are non-fungible (“unique”).
 Centrifuge’s privacy-enabled NFTs are tokenized representations of individual assets, keeping some of the assets attributes private on a p2p protocol, while the Centrifuge Chain - a public, decentralized ledger - tracks the asset ownership.
 This structure allows us to create something unique in DeFi.

 Centrifuge uses NFTs as a digital representation of real-world assets, such as an invoice or a mortgage so they can be used as collateral in Tinlake.
 This process of minting NFTs from real-world assets is traditional finance’s ticket to accessing DeFi liquidity and will have real world implications: